 - Electronic devices including laptops and cell phones

-- Sports equipment (weights, fishing poles, baseball bats, etc.)
+- Sports equipment (weights, baseball bats, etc.)

 - Clothing or hats with inappropriate messages

 - or symbols which have sexual, gambling, racial, alcohol or drug references

 - Energy drinks (Red Bull, Rock Star, etc.)

 - Shorts higher than 6 inches above the knee

 - Sleeveless clothing (worn without a sleeved shirt over it)